ajaysuryavamshi/all-about-cucumber/README.md

 # All About Cucumber

-A sample Behavior-Driven Development (BDD) framework using Cucumber, Java, and TestNG.
-This repository demonstrates best practices for writing maintainable, automated acceptance tests using Gherkin syntax, and can be used as a foundation for both learning and scaling up BDD projects.
+A scalable and maintainable Behavior-Driven Development (BDD) framework using **Cucumber**, **Java**, and **TestNG**.
+This repository illustrates automation best practices for writing expressive and reliable acceptance tests using **Gherkin syntax**.
+It can serve as a learning aid or a strong foundation for real-world BDD projects.

+---

-## Table of Contents
+## 📚 Table of Contents

 - [About](#about)
 - [Features](#features)